Otumian-empire/swift-python/exercise25.md

 else:
     print("profile writing to database unsuccessful")

-# there is no need to commit here as no changes are made to the database
+# there is no need to commit here because no changes are made to the database

 # close cursor and connection
 cursor.close()